 “It is a gift.
 A gift to the foes of Mordor.
 Why not use this Ring?
 Long has my father, the Steward of Gondor, kept the forces of Mordor at bay.
 By the blood of our people are your lands kept safe!
 Give Gondor the weapon of the enemy.
 Let us use it against him!”

 In the council of Rivendel, Boromir believed that the ring should be used by his forces to fight Sauron.
 While everyone disagree, he still stubbornly believe it should be used by the humans although it was considered a wrong choice that will bring every race into destruction.
 He still believe that no one could make the best deed of the ring.
 In this part, his personality and act are against everyone’s will to destroy the ring rather than use it.
-This could be seen when Elrond said it must be destroyed and then Boromir’s face expression shows disagreement and disappointment.
-Although his suggestions are denied, he still agree to company the fellowship through the journey.
-In his scene his defense mechanism work to fulfill his ego to use the ring and protect his own city which is Gondor.
+This could be seen when Elrond said it must be destroyed and then Boromir’s face expression showed disagreement and disappointment.
+Although his suggestions are denied, he still agreed to the company the fellowship through the journey.
+In his scene, his defense mechanism worked to fulfill his ego to use the ring and protected his own city which is Gondor.
 The type that are used in this scene are denial.
-He ignore the fact that the ring is dangerous when anyone uses the ring, but Boromir ignores that to get what he needs.
+He ignored the fact that the ring is dangerous when anyone uses the ring, but Boromir ignores that to get what he needs.
 His characterization are also identified when he found the ring.

 Anduin River